edadma/oql/NPM-README.md

 Overview
 --------

 *OQL* (Object Query Language) is a language for querying a relational database.
 The syntax is inspired by GraphQL and is similar, but not identical.
-Some capabilities missing from GraphQL have been added, and some capabilities found in GraphQL are implemented differently.  *OQL* only provides support for data retrieval and not mutations of any kind.
+Some capabilities missing from GraphQL have been added, and some capabilities found in GraphQL are implemented differently.  *OQL* only provides support for data retrieval, however there are class methods for performing mutations.
+Furthermore, mutation operations all abide by the supplied ER database description, i.e. aliases.

 Some features of *OQL* include:

 - very similar to [GraphQL](https://graphql.org/) (for querying)
-- uses an easy to write [Entity-Relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) description of the database
+- uses a very simple [Entity-Relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) description of the database
 - works with the [PostgreSQL database system](https://www.postgresql.org/)
 - designed to work with existing databases without having to change the database at all